-You'll feel like Cinderella as you ride along with your very own Prince Charming.
-Best of all, the fairy tale won't end at midnight!
+You'll feel like Cinderella as you ride along with your very own Prince (or Princess) Charming.
+Best of all, the fairy tale won't end at midnight.

 5. Tandem Bicycle

-Add a little hipster flair to your wedding with a bicycle built for the two that just said "I do."
+Add a little hipster flair to your wedding with a bicycle built for the two of you that just says "I do."

-Hop on and hang onto your hubby!
-(This is probably better for brides sporting dresses that aren't floor-length.)
+Hop on and hang onto your partner.
+(This is probably better for brides sporting dresses that aren't floor length.)

 7. Golf Cart

-A golf cart comes is handy if your ceremony and reception are at the same venue, but a bit of a distance away.
-Make sure it's decorated for the big day!
+A golf cart comes in handy if your ceremony and reception are at the same venue, but a bit of a distance away.
+Make sure it's decorated for the big day.

-If you're having your wedding on or near water, you can channel Italian vibes by riding off with your new husband in a gondola.
+If you're having your wedding on or near water, you can channel Italian vibes by riding off with your new spouse in a gondola.

 Have a Notebook-inspired moment as your love rows you across a pond.

-A step-up from a rowboat, you'll feel honemoon-ready boarding a sailboat (or for the most extravagant brides, you can upgrade to a yacht!)
+A step-up from a rowboat, you'll feel honeymoon-ready boarding a sailboat (or for the more extravagant brides, you can upgrade to a yacht.)

 13. Party Bus

-For the bride and groom who want to ride along with the wedding party, nothing says "party" like party bus.
+For the couple that wants to ride along with the wedding party, nothing says "party" like a party bus.

 14. Trolley Car

-This one's another great (and unexpected!) option for a bride and groom who want to ride with their besties.
+This one's another great (and unexpected) option for a couple that wants to ride with their besties.